 There’s no denying the role social media plays in today’s society.
 People tweet about their experiences, share their favorite video clips on Facebook, and curate the lives they have through photos on Instagram and the lives they want through Pinterest.

+Social media guarantees that your words will have a much larger impact than just reaching those sitting in the room while you present.
 In fact, your audience may watch your presentation in its entirety online via a live stream or recording on a computer or tablet.

 Before Your Presentation

 To effectively incorporate social media into your presentation to increase your reach, first identify the channels your audience uses to share.
 If you’re presenting at a conference or as part of a larger group, the event hosting you may have channels they already encourage audience members to communicate via.

 For example, the highly anticipated annual Inbound Marketing Conference hosted by HubSpot—regarded as masters of engaging users—promotes its conference with #INBOUND14 (the conference title and year) and every speaker featured on its website has their twitter handle next to their name.
 This encourages audience members to engage with the conference weeks before the event takes place.

 If you’re presenting as part of a larger event, share the events promotional materials via your own social channels.

 If you’re giving a presentation as an individual and are not part of a conference, not to worry.
 Create your own hashtag to use to promote your presentation and share that on social media when spreading information about your upcoming talk.
 To create your own hashtag, choose a keyword that adequately describes your presentation topic and then add a special word that makes the hashtag unique to you.